-Efforts to promote health and well-being have been shown to increase productivity and help minimize healthcare costs.
+Efforts to promote workplace wellness have been shown to increase productivity and help minimize healthcare costs.
 But they can also do something else: give your company an edge when it comes to hiring the best employees before the competition does.
-Seventy-three percent of workers responding to a new OfficeTeam survey said a company’s wellness program influences their decision of whether to work there or not.
 Given today’s tight hiring market, it’s not surprising that workplace wellness is getting more attention.

 How can companies, large and small, ensure their corporate health and wellness offerings are attractive to potential hires?
 Here are six suggestions to get you started.

 1. Wellness incentives

-Offering prizes to employees who engage in healthy behavior, such as weight loss or smoking cessation, can go a long way.
-Encourage employees to start a lunchtime walking group or consider working with an outside vendor to put a formal program in place, such as lunchtime CrossFit or Weight Watchers.
+Encourage employees to start a lunchtime walking group or consider working with an outside vendor to put a formal program in place.

 2. Access to fitness facilities